aboutcode-org/vulnerablecode-ai-experiments/README.md

 severity = instance.get_severity_from_summary(summary)
 print(severity)  # low , medium, high , critical
 ```
-Ensure the `cpe` variable contains the relevant information to extract the PURL.
+Ensure the summary variable contains enough information to determine the severity.

 **Get the CWE for the given summary:**
 ```bash